Bennyyoung/Forkhive/src/pages/team/benji.md

 weight: 2
 ---
 <p style='text-align: justify;'>
-    Benajamin Effiong is the Founder and CEO of Bloomhubng.
+    Benajamin Effiong is the Founder and CEO of Forkhive.
 He also has a sound knowledge of the tech industry and its business operation.
 </p>